 In 2009 SIDDHARTA performed the most precise measurement of kaonic hydrogen and the first exploratory study of kaonic deuterium.
 Moreover, the kaonic helium 4 and 3 transitions to the 2p level were measured, for the first time in gas in He4 and for the first time ever in He3.
-Presently, a major upgrade of SIDDHARTA, namely SIDDHARTA-2, is under way, with the aim to measure kaonic deuterium and other types of kaonic atoms starting in 2019.
+Presently, a major upgrade of SIDDHARTA, namely SIDDHARTA-2, is under way, with the aim to measure kaonic deuterium and other types of kaonic atoms starting in 2020.

-2.1 The SIDDHARTA setup in brief
+2.1 Previous to SIDDHARTA-2: the SIDDHARTA setup

-SIDDHARTA represented a new phase in the study of kaonic atoms at DA Φ NE.
+In the first decade of this century, SIDDHARTA represented a new phase in the study of kaonic atoms at DA Φ NE.
 The previous DEAR experiment's precision was limited by a signal/background ratio of about 1/70 for the kaonic hydrogen measurement, due to the high machine background.
 To significantly improve this ratio, an experimental breakthrough was necessary.
 An accurate study of the background sources at DA Φ NE was done.
 The background includes two main sources: